-Thus, the funnel becomes both wider and longer.
-And while we have the capability to cast a much wider net earlier on, it also takes much more time, effort, and content to get a conversion.
+The funnel becomes both wider and longer, and while we have the capability to cast a much wider net earlier on, it also takes much more time, effort, and content to get a conversion.

 That being said, your website (and all digital strategies) need to keep in mind that in general, you have two types of prospective families visiting your school's website: high-commitment visitors, and low-commitment visitors.

 High commitment visitors are those who are ready to apply for one reason or another, and require little to no nurturing along the way.
 In short, your school is their top choice, so they will be forgiving with all aspects of your process.
 However, these visitors are much less common than low-commitment visitors.